CodyWallace245/Portfolio/_posts/2023-01-11-Designing a Gaming Mouse in 24 hours or less.markdown

 ![Final Mouse 17]({{site.baseurl}}/assets/img/GamingMouseFinal3.jpg)

-There is a lot that could be improved in this design, but I'm glad I got a functioning mouse at the end of it.
+There is a lot that could be improved in this design, but I'm happy with the outcome given a 48 hour time constraint!

 ![Final Mouse 19]({{site.baseurl}}/assets/img/GamingMouseFinalVideo.gif)